rogerbinns/jia-mini-python/doc/java.rst

    is not threadsafe and calls should only be made in the same thread.
 There is no shared state between instances.

+   .. method:: Object callMethod(String name, Object ...args)

+      Calls a method in Python and returns the result
+      :param name: Global method name
+      :param args: Variable list of arguments that it takes
+      :raises ExecutionError: On any issues encountered

    .. method:: void clear()

       Removes all internal state.